Pipeline Corporate Security Review (PCSR) Program

 Pipeline Security Stakeholder Conference Calls

-Critical Facility Inspection Program
+Critical Facility Security Review Program

-Under the Critical Facility Security Review program, the TSA Pipeline Security Branch conducts on-site visits to pipeline critical facilities, or other select pipeline facilities, and collects site-specific information from facility operators on facility security policies, procedures, and physical security measures.
+Under the Critical Facility Security Review program, TSA Pipeline Security conducts on-site visits to pipeline critical facilities, or other select pipeline facilities, and collects site-specific information from facility operators on facility security policies, procedures, and physical security measures.
 Recommendations for improving the security posture of the facilities are provided to facility operators at the end of the visit.
 Information collected from the reviews is analyzed and used to determine strengths and weaknesses at the nation’s critical pipeline facilities, areas to target for risk-reduction strategies, pipeline industry implementation of the voluntary pipeline security guidelines, industry smart practices, and the need for pipeline security regulations.